 - 1. Why is the earth and all therein rightly the property of the Lord? - 2.
-What are the qualifications of One who would stand before God? - 3.
-Who was this One who alone met these qualifications? - 4.
-How can we be likewise acceptable before Him? - 5.
+What are the qualifications of the one who would stand before God? - 3.
+Who alone could meet these qualifications? - 4.
+How may we likewise be acceptable before Him? - 5.
 Who is this King of Glory and why should He be given entrance?

 Jesus Christ fulfilled all the requirements of being found worthy to ascend up on high as the King of glory.
-He was "holy. harmless, undefiled, and separate from sinners."
-Heb.
-7:26.
-He offered Himself as an offering and a sacrifice to God for a sweetsmelling (acceptable and well-pleasing) savour."
-(Eph.
-5:2.)
-He "did no sin, neither was guile found in his mouth."
-I Pet.
-2:22.
-He was rewarded for His humility and obedience to God by being brought back to life and given the power to ascend up to the highest heavens and to sit at the right hand of God.
-We who believe in Him and follow Him are likewise given access to sit and reign with Him in heavenly places.
-(Eph.
-2:6.)
+He was "holy, harmless, undefiled, and separate from sinners (Hebrews 7:26).
+He offered Himself as an "offering and a sacrifice to God for a sweet-smelling [acceptable and well-pleasing] savour" (Ephesians 5:2).
+He "did no sin, neither was guile found in his mouth" (I Peter 2:22).
+He was rewarded for His humility and obedience to God in that He was brought back to life and given the power to ascend up to the highest heavens and to sit at the right hand of God.
+We who believe in Him and follow Him are likewise given access to sit and reign with Him in heavenly places (Ephesians 2:6).
 Oh, the glory and blessing of reigning with Christ!
 He was strong and mighty in battle, overcoming this world and all of its sin and evil, and sharing His blessedness with us who trust and obey Him!

-How wonderful that we can be delivered from the power of sin to live holy and righteous before Him and have this blessed hope of sharing in His resurrection!
+How wonderful that we can be delivered from the power of sin to live holy and righteous before Him, and have the blessed hope of sharing in His resurrection!
 He is our King, the King of glory.
-He is the Lord of hosts, and we are numbered in that great multitude that no man can number!
-(Rev. 7:9.)
-Some blessed day we too shall enter through those everlasting doors to dwell with our gracious King and all of His holy saints who have believed in Him down through the ages.
-What a day, glorious day that will be!
+He is the Lord of hosts, and we are numbered in that great multitude that no man can number (Revelation 7:9)!
+Some blessed day, we, too, shall enter through those everlasting doors to dwell with our gracious King and all of His holy saints who have believed in Him down through the ages.
+What a day-glorious day-that will be!